« Previous Page

 experimenting or occasional use to frequent use and dependence

 Nicotine is only one of the thousands of chemicals in tobacco, but it is the major component that acts on the brain.

 The lungs readily absorb nicotine from the smoke of cigarettes, cigars, or pipes.
 The tissues of the mouth can also

 absorb nicotine when a person smokes cigars or pipes or chews tobacco.

 Nicotine is one of the most addictive substances.
-Some teens show early signs of addiction within days to weeks
+Some teens show early signs of dependence within days to weeks

 after starting to smoke.
 Repeated tobacco use causes a need for increasingly larger amounts of nicotine to feel the